Data extracted on 27 March 2026

 Labour productivity trends at industry level

 Labour productivity indicators at total economy level have been complemented with breakdowns by economic activity to make it possible to analyse trends in specific industries (limited to industries where the vast proportion of activities are in the market sectors).
-Focusing on the year 2024, labour productivity per hour worked by industry, calculated on the basis of real gross value added, showed different changes across industries (Table 3).
-The largest increases were recorded for ’Agriculture’ (+2.9%) and ’Information and communication’ (+1.4%) and ‘Professional, scientific and technical activities’ (+0.9%).
-While the smallest increase ‘Construction’ and Manufacturing as well (-2.0% and -0.8% respectively).
+Focusing on the year 2025, labour productivity per hour worked by industry, calculated on the basis of real gross value added, showed different changes across industries (Table 3).
+The largest increases were recorded for 'Agriculture' (+6.8%), 'Information and Communication', (+3.7%) and 'Manufacturing' (+3.5%) while the decrease was most pronounced for 'Financial and insurance activities' (-1.1%) and 'Arts, entertainment and recreation; other service activities' (-0.7%).

-Detailed data on labour productivity per hour worked for the years 2023 and 2024 by country and by industry are presented in Table 3.
+Detailed data on labour productivity per hour worked for the year 2025 by country and by industry are presented in Table 3.

 Source: Eurostat (nama_10_lp_a21)

 Together with labour, capital is the other key input factor for the production process.
-While the latest available year for most countries is 2022, and EU aggregates for the new indicators (based on real net capital stock) are not yet available, some interesting aspects can be pointed out for different countries for the year 2022.
+Looking at capital productivity indicators for the EU aggregates and countries based on the evolution of net capital stocks up to the year 2023 (in real terms), some interesting aspects can be pointed out.

 Source: Eurostat (nama_10_cp_a21), (nama_10_a10), (nama_10_nfa_st) and (nama_10_pe)